mauriceyap/diorama-docs/en_gb/networkTopologyAPI/YAML.md

 - `connections` _list of dictionaries (optional)_ - extra connections from a node in this tree topology to another node in the overall topology.
 Each dictionary in this list has two keys: `from` and `to`, which take the `nid`s of the two nodes to connect together.

+## Adding connection delays and failures

+You can make any connections in your network slower or less reliable by adding a (random) delay or setting a success rate.
+Do this by double-clicking on the connection (the line joining the two nodes) in the graphical network viewer.